nicklammer/AnisotropyBindingFit/README.md

 	-If nothing in here helps, contact Nick (nila7826@colorado.edu).

 Things to keep in mind so the scripts work:
 	-Samples are seen by the script as 1, 2, 3,....
 The order is from A-P if titrations were done in a row or 1-24 if done in a column.
 Spaces do not matter, everything is condensed.
-If you have duplicates it works the same way, but think of the rows/columns as being condensed (sample 1 = A, B; sample 2 = C, D).
+If you have duplicates it works the same way, but think of the rows/columns as being condensed (sample 1 = A, B; sample 2 = C, D).\n
 	-Labels also go in order of the samples.
 	-Samples are plotted in the order described above.
 If you want certain samples plotted together, then either rearrange the raw data sheet to put them next to each other or rearrange the sheet that the script gives you with calculated anisotropies.
 	-Duplicates need to have their data side-by-side (sample 1 = A, B; not A, C, for example).
 If they were not read that way, then you can rearrange the sheet to fix this.